ArcInstitute/ncbi-vdb-sys/README.md

 Note that this will build the `ncbi-vdb` C-library as a static library and link against it.
 This may make your resulting binary system-specific and may not work on all systems (will be limited to what ncbi-vdb can be built on).

+Note: Interfacing with the underlying C-library is unsafe.
+This library is not fully tested against all possible edge-cases so while it should be safe to use, there may be bugs.

 ## Contributing